-Lower levels of lead in the body can also cause problems, such as trouble paying attention, behavior problems, learning difficulties and a fall in the IQ of young children.
-(IQ stands for "intelligence quotient" and is one measure of how smart a person is.)
+Lower levels of lead in the body can also cause problems, such as trouble paying attention, behavior problems, learning difficulties, and a fall in the IQ of young children.
+IQ stands for "intelligence quotient" and measures a person's intelligence.

 In what ways are children exposed to lead?

 Lead is a heavy metal that is found naturally in the Earth's crust.
-It has historically been used in a number of products, like paint, water pipes, and pipe solder.
+It was historically used in a number of products, like paint, water pipes, and pipe solder.

-More than 4% of children in the United States have lead poisoning.
-Rates of lead poisoning are higher in large cities and among people with low incomes.
+More than 4% of children in the U.S. have lead poisoning.
+Rates of lead poisoning are higher in people who live in older areas of cities.

 The most common cause of lead poisoning today is old paint with lead in it.
 Lead has not been used in house paint since 1978.
 However, many older houses and apartment buildings (especially those built before 1960) have lead-based paint on their walls.

-Lead can also be in air, water and food.
+Lead can also be in air, water, and food.
 Lead levels in the air have gone down greatly since lead was taken out of gasoline in the 1970s.
-Lead is still found in some old water pipes, although using lead solder to mend or put together water pipes is no longer allowed in the United States.
-Lead can also be found in food or juice stored in foreign-made cans or improperly fired ceramic containers.
+Lead is still found in some old water pipes, although using lead solder to mend or put together water pipes is no longer allowed in the U.S. Lead can also be found in food or juice stored in foreign-made cans or improperly fired ceramic containers.